 Equipment needed:

-Phyllo dough sheets (or fill sheets) can be found in the frozen section at the grocery store, where you may also find pie crusts.
-Phyllo dough is a very thin, unleavened dough that becomes crispy and flaky when layered, brushed with oil or butter, and baked.
-It is a versatile dough that can be used for both desserts and savory dishes.
+Phyllo dough sheets (or phyllo pastry sheets) can be found in the frozen section of most grocery stores, alongside pie crusts.
+This delicate, unleavened dough is incredibly thin and becomes crispy and flaky when layered, brushed with oil or butter, and baked in the oven.
+Phyllo is a versatile ingredient that can be used in both sweet and savory dishes.

 Please refer to recipe card below for quantities.